-If these actions do not correct the problem, run the Lenovo Solution Center program to test the USB connector.
+If these actions do not correct the problem, run the Lenovo Solution Center program.
 If the USB device came with its own diagnostics, run those diagnostics against the USB device.
-If you need technical assistance, see Chapter 11 "Getting information, help, and service" on page 125.
+If you need technical assistance, see Chapter 11 "Getting information, help, and service" on page 121.